-In artisanal gold mining, powdered ore is mixed with mercury to create an amalgam that workers burn to evaporate the mercury and collect the gold.
-Women and children often perform this task at mining camps.
-This process is detrimental to workers' health, as exposure to mercury can cause developmental and neurological problems, especially among children.
-For women, mercury exposure can lead to birth defects.
-Mercury may be ingested (accidentally during work or through contaminated water), absorbed through the skin (when it is handled with bare hands or miners swim in mercury contaminated water), or inhaled (when the mercury is burnt off pieces of gold).
+In informal and illegal mining, powdered ore is mixed with mercury to create an amalgam that workers burn to evaporate the mercury and collect the gold.
+Women and children often complete this task at mining camps.
+This process is detrimental to the worker's health as exposure to mercury can cause developmental and neurological problems, especially among children.
+Hercury may be ingested (accidentally during work or when it contaminates water), absorbed through the skin (when it is handled with bare hands or miners have to swim in mercury contaminated water), or inhaled (when the mercury is burnt off of pieces of gold).
 This can result in inflammation of vital organs, the inability to urinate, shock, and death.
 It can also result in skin lesions, irritation to the lungs, difficulty breathing, and permanent damage to the nervous system.
-Verité research in Peru indicates that in some formal processing plants, workers are also exposed to cyanide with minimal personal protective equipment (PPE) and many workers are exposed to mercury with little or no PPE in illegal gold mining.
+Verité research in Peru indicates that in some formal processing plants, workers are also exposed to cyanide with minimal Personal Protective Equipment (PPE) and many workers are exposed to mercury with little to no PPE in illegal gold mining.